szymon6927/szymonmiks.pl/blog/content/post/11-outbox-pattern/index.md

 3. Publish the event using some messaging library.
 For this article, I used apos
 4. Save this message as published, so it won’t be processed during the next execution.

-If anything went wrong during point the 3 the message won’t be marked as processed.
+If anything went wrong during point 3 the message won’t be marked as processed.
 `OutboxProcessor` will try to process it again during the next execution.

 As I mentioned before `OutboxProcessor` needs to run periodically